Divorce Frequently Asked Questions for Western Canada Families

 If the mother is awarded sole custody of the children, the father will generally be awarded access to the children and will only have the right to make decisions for the children when they are in his care.

-The courts in Alberta prefer to grant joint custody of the children wherever possible.
+The courts prefer to grant joint custody of the children wherever possible.
 This is seen as beneficial for their upbringing.

 Note that parents may have joint custody and the arrangement be deemed as “shared parenting”, even if the primary care of the children rests with one parent (primary care is when the children spend over 60 percent of the time with that parent).

-The marital property is considered to be all of the following:
+The marital property is considered to be all the following:

 - Matrimonial home